- Type of publication: Instruction Guide

 Risk Mitigation Strategies

 Some pension plans use buy-in annuity products to limit the pension plan’s exposure to various risks related to retiree liabilities.
-The actuary should use an acceptable method for valuing buy-in annuities to be included in the plan assets.
+The actuary should use an acceptable method for valuing buy-in annuities to be included in plan assets.

 Buy-out annuities may also be used by pension plans to limit exposure to risks.
 While these plans remain accountable for the provision of the annuitized benefits should the insurer default on its obligations, unless such event arises, OSFI expects related assets and liabilities to be excluded from the going concern and solvency balance sheets.